 Angela is a partner in Holding Redlich’s national Corporate and Commercial group.
 Angela has more than 20 years’ experience as both a partner in private practice and in senior Commonwealth Government roles.
-She has broad ranging commercial law expertise, with a particular focus on telecommunications, media and technology (TMT) law, acting for clients in transactional and regulatory matters, including in telecommunications services and broader ICT contractual arrangements, regulatory reviews and cybersecurity and privacy audits and reviews.
-Angela has extensive knowledge of the regulatory framework governing the communications sector in Australia, including relating to telecommunications infrastructure, spectrum regulation, consumer regulation (including privacy) and the changing regulation in the media and content areas.
+She has broad commercial law expertise in both transactional and regulatory matters, with a particular focus on the telecommunications, media and technology (TMT) sector.

-In her time at Holding Redlich, Angela has advised clients in relation to, amongst other matters:
+In her time at Holding Redlich, Angela has acted in a broad range of corporate matters, including the following:

-While in the Department of Communications and the Arts, Angela’s experience included:
+While General Counsel and First Assistant Secretary in the Department of Communications and the Arts, Angela’s experience included:

 Angela’s experience in private practice prior to her time at Holding Redlich included:

 04 Feb 19 to 29 Nov 19 - Sydney